dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

      - carrier [AccountId] The cargo carrier delivering cargo.
 This account must authorize the transaction.
      - warehouse [WarehouseId] The warehouse receiving a shipment.
      - manager [AccountId] The warehouse manager authorizing the receipt of shipment.
+This account must authorize the transaction.
      - manifest [ManifestId] The manifest of inventory from which to deliver cargo.
      - submanifest [map<CargoId, uint32>] If empty, the entire manifest is delivered.
 Otherwise, only the specified cargo IDs and quantities are delivered.